-Norway cost of food and drinks
+Norway’s cost of food and drinks

 Eating out in Norway is expensive.
-We noticed a huge difference to the rest of Europe.
+We noticed a huge difference from the rest of Europe.
 A simple pizza and three beers and a coke cost €60!
 If you’re taking a tour, try and get an all-inclusive deal or go self-catering, where you can shop and cook for yourselves.

 Prepare your wallets, alcohol is expensive (don’t try bringing alcohol into Norway – although part of the EEA, Norway maintains its borders and regularly checks vehicle boots and luggage for contraband).

 Norway alcohol prices can ruin your budget.
 The price of beer in Norway is between €5-8, the same for cider or a glass of wine in a bar or restaurant.
-In a vinmonopolet (a state run off-license) you will pay around €15-20 for a very mediocre bottle of wine and €4-5 for a bottle of beer or cider.
-You may occasionally see alcohol for sale in supermarkets, but this is by no means the norm and prices are even more expensive than in the state run shops.
+In a vinmonopolet (a state-run off-license) you will pay around €15-20 for a very mediocre bottle of wine and €4-5 for a bottle of beer or cider.
+You may occasionally see alcohol for sale in supermarkets, but this is by no means the norm and prices are even more expensive than in the state-run shops.
 Spirits are eye-wateringly expensive – we decided Norway wasn’t really a G&T sort of place!

 If you’re planning on self-catering, food and drink prices vary.
 Try to shop in the Spar or Coop supermarkets, which you will find in most larger towns.
 There is no Lidl or Aldi (European budget supermarkets) or their equivalent in Norway.
-Food prices, like canned and dried goods are similar to UK prices, but fresh fruit, vegetables, fish, cheese, and US products such as Coca Cola are expensive in comparison.
+Food prices, like canned and dried goods, are similar to UK prices, but fresh fruit, vegetables, fish, cheese, and US products such as Coca-Cola are expensive in comparison.

-Local produce like salmon and goats cheese are expensive in tourist areas, with a single wild salmon fillet costing around €9.
+Local produce like salmon and goat cheese are expensive in tourist areas, with a single wild salmon fillet costing around €9.
 For sure you will want to eat them, so prefer to buy them at a local market or supermarket.